 Through the Egmont Foundation we contribute to creating a better life for vulnerable children and young people in Denmark and Norway.
 Our charitable activities help them get life skills and acquire learning.

-The Egmont Foundation’s charitable activities are based on social indignation and empathy.
-The foundation was established in 1920 with the aim to alleviate the consequences for children and families living in poverty.
-Today, the aim is to safeguard young people against “modern poverty” – the lack of learning and life skills.
-Our focus is on the approx. 15% who are at risk of not completing an upper secondary education.
+The foundation’s work is based on social indignation and empathy.
+The foundation was founded in 1920 by Egmont Harald Petersen’s wife, Elisabeth, and their children with the aim to alleviate the consequences for children and families living in poverty.
+Today, our focus is on “modern poverty” and the approx. 15% of young people who are at risk of not completing an upper secondary education.

 For charitable activities a year

 The Egmont Foundation is established

 The Egmont Foundation uses different philanthropic instruments: Donations, partnerships, incubator grants, catalytic activities and the programme called A Helping Hand, which gives support directly to children and families at risk.

 We are working to ensure that by 2030 all young people are able to complete an upper secondary education.

 We are working with four focus areas as we seek to create a meaningful and measurable difference: 1) dyslexia, 2) children and young people placed in care, 3) vulnerable families with small children, and 4) a good school start.